Authentic Lessons for 21st Century Learning

 Explain

-Students will use their guided practice recipe cards to explain the story behind the painting.
+Explain to students that they should use their guided practice recipe cards to explain the story behind the painting.

 Have students do a Think-Pair-Share to discuss the differences between their initial comprehension and final comprehension, as reflected in their narrative essays.